4 Michelin Star Restaurants in Paris That Are Worth Your Time

 Located within the luxurious Four Seasons George V Hotel, Le George received its first Michelin star in 2017 for Chef Simone Zanoni’s modern Mediterranean-style cuisine.
 Designed for sharing and with a focus on light, healthy dishes, the menu uniquely offers plates that can also be split between two for more relaxed, tapas-style dining.

 The à la carte menu is surprisingly well-priced, as is the full dégustation (tasting menu) priced at €125, and the more affordable lunch menu at €65.
 Whatever you choose, don’t leave without trying the unusual onion tarte tatin, one of Zanoni’s signature dishes, or one of the delicious desserts.
-And make sure to request a table by the window if you would like a view of the beautiful marble courtyard and the hotel’s famous flower arrangements.
+Make sure to request a table by the window if you would like a view of the beautiful marble courtyard and the hotel’s famous flower arrangements.

 Those who are looking for somewhere more sustainable will also be pleased to know that the Four Seasons Hotel George V has its own sustainable vegetable garden for Le George, which supplies the restaurant with fresh, organic, seasonal vegetables as well as limits food waste in the kitchen.